I've signed up, what now?

 |Smile and feel good about what you are doing for people who have MS.|

 What kind of books should I read?
-The books you read can be about anything that interests you: sports, mysteries, etc. You can read magazines or online news pages as well.
+The books you read can be about anything that interests you: sports, mysteries, wizards, etc. You can read magazines or stories online as well.

 Where do I get the books?
 From home, your school or your local library.

 How many books should I read?
 As many as you can!